 What about classical VKDB?
 Is that dangerous?

 Classical VKDB—bleeding that occurs in the first week of life—is more common than late VKDB.
-Information from older studies shows that 0.25% to 1.5% of newborns (250 to 1,500 out of 100,000) will experience classical VKDB if they don’t receive Vitamin K at birth, while more recent reviews show that the number is closer to 0 to 0.44% (0 to 440 out of 100,000).
-This type of VKDB is usually mild and involves bleeding at the umbilical cord site or circumcision site.
+Information from older studies shows that 0.25% to 1.5% of newborns (250 to 1,500 out of 100,000) will experience classical VKDB if they don’t receive Vitamin K at birth, while more recent reviews show that the number is closer to 0 to 0.44% (0 to 440 out of 100,000) (Marchili et al. 2018).
+We saw 0.4% to 1.7% reported in several reviews; however, the CDC gives those numbers as the rate of early and classical VKDB (CDC, 2018).
+Classical VKDB is usually mild and involves bleeding at the umbilical cord site or circumcision site.
 However, blood loss can be significant.

 The mortality rate of classical VKDB is very low in developed countries.
 However, in Ethiopia, researchers reported a mortality rate of 25%.
 Mortality rates from classical VKDB are probably higher in developing countries such as Ethiopia because of scarce medical resources and a delay between when babies start to bleed and when they receive treatment (Lippi & Franchini, 2011).